antor940/AFKBot/files/config.md

 		"enable": Having this set to false, the Bot won't create a Viewer.
 		"first-person": If the viewer should be on first person.
 		"view-distance": Same as render distance in chunks.
-		"port": Number of a port.
-Can be left as default: 3000.

 	"low-health": Low-Health options.
 		"warn-on-low-health": Having this set to true, will make the Bot send a message if his health goes below "health-points".